 ‘Are Alyse and Pipa going with you?’

 ‘No, but I thought you might like to come.’
-Her eyes gleamed. ‘ It might also be your last chance.’
+Her eyes gleamed. ‘ It might be your last chance.’
 John nodded and making his excuses, dashed up the stairs desperately hoping the meeting did not last too long.

 The Earl was sat across the table from Guillam.
-Lady Eleanor stood behind Guillam with her arms round his neck.
+Lady Eleanor stood behind Guillam with her arms around his neck.
 The Earl was speaking as John entered the room but paused, turning to face John and indicating that John should join them at the table.